YogoGit/ESP-1ch-Gateway-v5.0/README.md

  \#define DEBUG 1

-### Selecting you standard pin-out
+### Selecting standard pin-out

-We support two pin-out configurations out-of-the-box: HALLARD and COMPRESULT.
+We support four pin-out configurations out-of-the-box: HALLARD and COMPRESULT, ESP32/Wemos, and ESP32/TTGO.
-If you use one of these two, just set the parameter to the right value.
+If you use one of these, just set the parameter to the right value.
 If your pin definitions are different, update the loraModem.h file to reflect these settings.
 	1: HALLARD
-	2: COMRESULT pin out
+	2: COMRESULT
-	3: ESP32 pin out
+	3: ESP32/Wemos
+	4: ESP32/TTGO
-	4: Other, define your own in loraModem.h
+	5: Other, define your own in loraModem.h

  \#define _PIN_OUT 1